ausmartway/sso-to-tfc-via-auth0/SSO-to-TFC-using-Auth0.md

    ![screenshot-auth0-login](screenshot-auth0-login.png)

-   you can use Sign in via Google to login, since this is the first time you use SSO to sign-in into this orgnisation, Terraform Cloud will ask you to confirm your Terraform Cloud account password:
+   you can use Sign in via Google to log in, since this is the first time you use SSO to sign-in into this organization, Terraform Cloud will ask you to confirm your Terraform Cloud account password:

    ![screenshot-first-time-sso](screenshot-first-time-sso.png)

    Once you link your account, you will be allowed in.
-You may not be able to see any workspaces if you are not part of any team - by default, users logged in via Single Sign-On will belong to a group called sso, which doesn't have visibility to any workspaces. you can ask the orgnisation owner to assign you to the right team.
+You may not be able to see any workspaces if you are not part of any team - by default, users logged in via Single Sign-On will belong to a group called sso, which doesn't have visibility to any workspaces. you can ask the organization owner to assign you to the right team.